Send Alerts from the Command Line to Discord

 . /etc/discord.conf

-Run this script with something simple, but make sure to do so as a user with permissions to the conf file and the script file:
+sudo chmod +x /opt/discord/discord.shTry and run this script with something simple, but make sure you are a user with permissions to the conf file and the script file:

-In the next steps, a simple alert for when the server is restarted and a scheduled check for disk space, is set up.
+In the next steps, you will setup a simple alert for when the server is restarted and a scheduled check for disk space.

 4 .
 Automate an alert.

-Crontab is included in almost every Linux distribution in some form or another.
+Crontab is included in almost every linux distrubution in some form or another.
 This is a scheduler that runs script regularly or at some event, such as at startup, with the time set to “@reboot”, for example.
-To send an alert at startup, with a short delay to wait for network services to come up is possible.
+Crontab has no intellegence around dependency so a network down alert will simply not get processed and some more complicated scripting is required.
+However, to send an alert at startup, with a short delay to wait for network services to come up is possible.
 Start the crontab editor:

 Another useful feature of this kind of automation is to report on progress of tasks, availability of resources, etc. Here is a simple way to report disk space, everyday at 0900 from crontab: